codafett/testing-utils/README.md

 ```

 __`test:command`__ - is the base command for running test and has been extracted so it can be re-used in other scripts

-__`test:db:up`__ - start the docker container running the db.
-This is useful if you want to make sure the db has the correct schema applied and to see what seeds/migration etc have run.

 __`test:db:down`__ - stops the docker container running the database